strangelove-ventures/horcrux/docs/migrating.md

 ## Disclaimer

 Before starting, \***\*please make sure to have a clear understanding of node and validator operational requirements\*\***.
 This guide is medium to high difficulty.
 Operation of `horcrux` assumes significant prior knowledge of these systems.
-Debugging problems that may arise will entail a significant amount financial risk (double sign) if you are running on mainnet so a clear understanding of the systems you are working with is important.
+Debugging problems that may arise will entail a significant amount of financial risk (double sign) if you are running on mainnet so a clear understanding of the systems you are working with is important.
 Please attempt this operation on a testnet before you do so on a mainnet validator.

 > **CAUTION:** This operation will require you to take your validator down for some time.
 If you work quickly and follow the guide, this downtime shouldn't be more than 5-10 minutes.
 But regardless, be aware of the downtime slashing on your chain and be careful not to exceed that limit.